The Cursed Farmstead

 Quicksilver River Bridge

 The rune-heroes race north through abandoned hamlets and salted fields.
 By midday the Quicksilver river comes into view, not the raging torrent of spring but a formidable obstacle nonetheless.
 A temporary trestle of timbers spans the swirling flow a few miles downstream from the tumbled remains of a mighty stone span constructed in a kinder age.
-The clever wood and bronze box-bridge looks to have been constructed in sections then towed or dragged upriver and assembled on site recently.
+The clever wood and bronze box-bridge looks to have been constructed in sections then towed upriver and assembled on site.

 As the party approaches, a multi-colored blob erupts from the cracked ground.
 Krag is struck once by the pulsating horror before retaliating with holy fire.
 Mesmer and the archers help to quickly destroy it with magical fire and a flurry of arrows.
 Leelo dances away, only to be accosted by a second tar-demon fragment hiding beneath the old roadbed.
 She strikes home with both of her newly-silvered rapiers.
 Both weapons are stuck fast in the tar-like blob.
 The weapons are jerked from her grasp as the demon perambulates away.
 Leelo gives chase and steps on yet another hidden tar-demon, dodging away just in time.
 Arrows and magic destroy both before they can do much damage.
 With help of fire, Leelo is able to retrieve her weapons from the poisonous goo.
 Fortunately both can be cleaned before suffering terminal corrosion.

 Mavriy shouts a warning.
-Dust raised by approaching cavalry rises from behind the hills to the south.
+Dust raised by approaching cavalry appears over the southern hills.
 The party races forward toward the bridge.
 As Leelo and Finch approach the near end, a huge minotaur skeleton erupts from a jumble of boulders at the far shore.
 Goblin archers ensconced in high rocks above the boulders begin peppering the party with darts.
 Apparently the Luchuirp lack control of lands even this close to their capital Ithralia.

-The bronze-armed behemoth pounds across the bridge.
+The boney behemoth pounds across the trestle bridge.
 Finch drops his weapons and staggers back in a catatonic stupor, visions of recent horrors dancing before his mind’s eye.
 It seems his unwanted sojourn in the Storm-Queen’s catacombs at Galveholm have left some scars.
-Even now a dozen Sheaim lancers crest the rise only 100 yards behind their quarry where they form up line abreast for a charge.
+Even now a dozen Sheaim lancers crest the rise behind their quarry.
+They form up line abreast for a charge.
 Erki and Thothra urge their charges forward.
 The gnome matron and boy stumble through the dust toward freedom.

-The rune-heroes are escorted north across 40 miles of verdant countryside between the arms of the Quicksilver and Glitterfall rivers.
-Gnomes till the fields and raise all manner of livestock, but especially swine and the domesticated boars used as mounts by Luchuirp cavalry.
+The party is escorted north across 40 miles of verdant countryside between the arms of the Quicksilver and Glitterfall rivers.
+Gnomes till the fields and raise all manner of livestock, but especially swine and the domesticated boars used as mounts and beasts of burden.
 Small numbers of humans also inhabit the region, living in their own hamlets and farms but apparently on an equal footing with their gnome countrymen.

 A great stone bridge of five arches crosses the Glitterfall to the mountain city of Ithralia, capitol of the new Luchuirp empire since the ice retreated north after the departure of Mulcarn from creation.
 The city consists of four levels.
 First and most populous is the Lower City spreading out from the base of the mountain proper.
 Here it becomes obvious that humans do not quite live in economic parity with the gnomes.
 There are borderline-slums where humans make up the greater part of the inhabitants.
 Most disturbingly, Krag sees signs of worship of the Ashen Veil among these people, even among some gnomes hungry for faster access to arcane and divine power.
 The Luchuirp do not even seem entirely in control their own capitol.